Trainmaster2/glitch-bulk-downloader/README.md

 While this script will download your projects _and_ their associated assets, some assets may be on a very old CDN that currently has an expired certificate, so Python will refuse to download those assets out of security concerns (note that if your project's 8 years old, that might affect you.
 If not, it probably won't).

-We're looking into updating that certificate, but if enough folks run into this we can also add a flag to the download script to bypass security for those assets for folks who think that's an acceptable risk.
+We're looking into updating that certificate, but the `--force-assets` flag can be used to bypass security for those assets for folks who think that's an acceptable risk.

 ## Questions or comments